 Sombardier took some photographs and shared them with the mountaineering community to learn more about this formation.
 Nobody had ever recorded it before, and through his discovery the world came to know of the existence of the natural wonder, dubbed the Tour Percée double arch.

-Spanning 105 feet, the huge natural arch is the largest in the Alps, but it remained largely hidden because of its geography.
+Spanning 105 feet, the huge natural arch, also called Tour Isabelle, is the largest in the Alps, but it remained largely hidden because of its geography.
 There were no paths leading up to the base of the arch, and the structure itself lies within a bowl, making it invisible from below.
 While viewing it from the air, people often spotted the tower but the arch itself was out of sight.

 Even though it’s been 12 years since it was first spotted, it is still largely off the grid and extremely difficult to access.
 Of course, Sombardier included the arch and the story behind its discovery in his book, with one of his photos of the arch splashed across the book cover.